luckv/genpo/README.md

 ### `genpo.representation`

 String representations of polynomials.
-Code thought to be printed in the terminal
+The functions provided here were all thought to print their output in the terminal

 ## Random generators (`genpo.random`)
 All modules under `genpo.random` have the scope of generating random roots and polynomials.
-All values generated are roots simple to find and values easy to calculate for a person that is resolving a polynomial by hand.
+All values generated are roots  and values simple to find and to calculate for a person that is resolving a polynomial by hand.

 ### `values`